TorchDR/TorchDR/docs/source/torchdr.user_guide.rst

    torchdr.LogAffinity

-All affinities have a :meth:`fit` and :meth:`fit_transform` method that can be used to compute the affinity matrix from a given data matrix.
-The affinity matrix is a **square matrix of size (n, n)** where n is the number of input samples.
+Affinities are objects that can directly be called.
+The outputed affinity matrix is a **square matrix of size (n, n)** where n is the number of input samples.

 Here is an example with the :class:`GaussianAffinity <torchdr.GaussianAffinity>`: